 - Enjoy 8-9 months of coursework on campus.

-- Search for a Curricular Practical Training (CPT) internship job at a US company under the guidance of our Career Placement Center.
+- Search for a Curricular Practical Training (CPT) practicum position at a U.S. company under the guidance of our Computer Science Career Center.

 - Complete coursework via distance education while gaining hands-on, professional experience at a full salary, and gain academic credit.

 - Attend graduation ceremonies!

 1. Do you have videos explaining Application Requirements and Admission Procedures, and giving an Academic overview of your MSCS Program?

 To learn about the MS in Computer Science program requirements for Computer Professionals, please visit our website at https://compro.miu.edu/apply/.

 Basically, you need to have a 3-4 year bachelor’s degree in Computer Science or a related field, with some formal university programming, mathematics, and data structures and algorithms courses; a GPA of 3.0 out of 4, and international applicants need at least 12 months of full-time computer programming work experience after earning your bachelor’s degree.
 (With a 3-year degree, 2-3 years of software development work experience are required.)